 The Trevor Project aims to end suicide among LGBTQ youth (tragically, LGBTQ young people are four times more likely to attempt suicide than their straight counterparts) through its advocacy efforts and life-saving suicide hotline and counseling program.
 Find out how to support the Trevor Project.

-Donate Your SNOO to a Hospital in Need
+Donate Your SNOO to an Organization in Need

-During the COVID crisis, Happiest Baby started donating SNOO Smart Sleepers to hospitals around the country to support the frontline workers in labor and delivery and NICU units…and you can help too!
-If you send us your old SNOO (we’ll pay for shipping!), we’ll send a needy hospital a brand-new SNOO, with all new sheets, SNOO sacks, and special infection-prevention covers to make it hospital-ready.
-Email us at email@example.com to learn more.
+If you send us your old SNOO (we’ll pay for shipping!), we’ll send a needy organization a brand-new SNOO, with all new sheets and SNOO Sacks.
+Email us at firstname.lastname@example.org to learn more.

 Disclaimer: The information on our site is NOT medical advice for any specific person or condition.
 It is only meant as general information.
 If you have any medical questions and concerns about your child or yourself, please contact your health provider.